 According to a recent study of human resource managers, effective project management is one of the most coveted skills for new hires in the modern economy.
 This course will introduce you to the power of effective project management through two primary frameworks: waterfall and agile.
 You will also learn vital project-management concepts that can be applied to a wide range of industries and occupations.
-This online class has optional live sessions.
+Offered online through RIZE/partner institution; has optional live sessions.